gimenete/emmental/README.md

 		<li>fruit3</li>
 	</ul>

 This is dummy text.
-And now you would like to fill this HTML with real data (maybe fetched from a database or any other data sourde).
+And now you would like to fill this HTML with real data (maybe fetched from a database or any other data source).
 For simplicity think that we have this data:

     var fruits = ['apple', 'pear', 'banana', 'pineapple']